Get a free, no obligation personal loan quote with rates as low as 6.99%

 Understand The Full Cost Of Homeownership

 The bigger your down payment, the less you’ll have to borrow from your lender to buy a home.
 And in turn, this will mean smaller mortgage payments.
-Saving up for a down payment takes time, so don’t rush into buying a home if your savings are too skimpy for a decent down payment.
+Saving up for a down payment takes time, so don’t rush into buying a home until you have a decent down payment.
+With that said, be careful as time goes by, house prices can also rise and outpace the rate you can save

 There are so many decisions to be made when it comes to buying a home, including whether to buy a condo or a single-family house.
 Before you make that decision, make sure you weigh the pros and cons of each.